mtelewa/fitness-tracker/README.md

 ### Color Scheme

 The colors chosen were based on pantone color palette like as in [here](https://www.pinterest.com/pin/128563764357456253/).

-CONTINUE

-This was inspired by the "Extraterrestrial" color palette in the book "Color Harmony" by Leatrice Eiseman.
-The colors are to represent a deep dive into each category, also a calm setting to allow user to focus on the questions.
+The dashboard background was inspired by the "Active" color palette in the book "Color Harmony" by Leatrice Eiseman.
+The colors are to represent a vibrant, summer and outdoor moods.
 <br>
 <br>